-Adipotide is a research peptide-like compound.
-In research trials the Adipotide dosage promotes weight loss.
+Adipotide Tissue Review: Adipotide is a research peptide-like compound.
+In research trials the Adipotide promotes weight loss.
 Studies so far find it can kill fat cells and cause a decrease in the volume of subcutaneous fat, which in turn leads to weight loss.
 Experts are aware of the problem of obesity across the globe, and are continually trialing new research products to help control the problem.
 Adipotide is a research peptide that shows promise in helping to lose weight and control the obesity problem.

-What is Adipotide?
+What Is Adipotide?

 The research peptide Adipotide is made of two parts: a prohibitin-1-targeting peptide and a pro-apoptotic helical peptide.
 It is a chimeric molecule and works by disrupting or interrupting mitochondrial membranes.
 Adipotide works by killing fat cells and reducing the amount of subcutaneous adipose tissue, ultimately decreasing adipose tissue, BMI and waist circumference.

 The research peptide Adipotide works by killing adipocytes (fat cells) by selectively causing the death of dead cells (apoptosis) in the blood vessels.
 These blood vessels supply adipocytes, so killing the cells means getting rid of the fat cells.